Does Yoga Build Strength?

 How muscles get stronger

-A quick reminder of how muscles become stronger ….
+A quick lesson of how muscles become stronger ….

 1. Contraction/shortening (known as concentric).
 Think of lifting a dumbbell to the shoulder for a bicep curl.
 The biceps contract (shorten) as the dumbbell moves towards the shoulder.
 Repeat this on a regular period & the biceps will become stronger.